Deep Generative Spatiotemporal Engression for Probabilistic Forecasting of Epidemics: Introduction

 The remainder of this paper is structured as follows.
 Sec. \ref{sec:Motivating_example} discusses the probabilistic forecasting problem for an epidemic data and motivates the use of pre-additive noise for time series forecasting.
 Sec. \ref{sec:background} provides an overview of the engression framework.
 Sec. \ref{sec:methodology} details the proposed methodologies, including the spatiotemporal problem formulation and the MVEN, GCEN, and STEN architectures.
 Theoretical results regarding geometric ergodicity and asymptotic stationarity are established in Sec. \ref{sec:ergodicity} and verified through numerical simulations in Sec. \ref{sec:Simulation}.
 The experimental evaluation and comparative analyses on real-world epidemic datasets are presented in Sec. \ref{sec:evaluation_on_rw_data}, followed by an analysis of model explainability in Sec. \ref{sec:model_explainability}.
+We conduct an ablation study in Sec. \ref{sec:ablation} to evaluate the components of proposed model architectures.
 In Sec. \ref{sec:conclusion}, we conclude the paper, highlighting the limitations of the proposal and directions for future research.